Capture, Share, Protect, and Restore

 All you need is your smartphone to make an impact on our waterways.
 After you download the Water Reporter app from iTunes or GooglePlay, sign up for an account and join the Elks Run Watershed group.
 We need you to help us identify pollution hotspots and capture the beauty of the Elks Run Watershed as it travels through Jefferson County, Harpers Ferry, and Bolivar and on to the Potomac River.

 Why do we need YOU to use it?

 To help Elks Run Watershed identify pollution hot spots, mobilize volunteers, and capture the beauty of the Elks Run Watershed as it travels through Jefferson County, Harpers Ferry and Bolivar on the way to the Potomac River.

 What Can You Use it to Do?

 Water Reporter is an open, social, and interactive source which allows you to share your local observations with others, view what others are posting, comment on posts and issues, and create connections.
 Every time you use Water Reporter, you’re interacting with your whole watershed.
 Users can use the information on Water Reporter to organize stream cleanups, propel citizen science campaigns, and lead restoration efforts in their watersheds.

 What to capture:

-Beauty shots of the watershed
+Beauty shots that celebrate the watershed

 Best management practices at work